 In August 2018 the Group agreed to amend the original farm-out agreement to deem Stage 1 of the exploration and appraisal drilling programme complete, thereby removing the requirement to fracture stimulate a vertical well and accelerate the programme into Stage 2 with a A\$15 million increase to the Stage 2 Cost Cap to approximately A\$65 million.
 Costs above the Cost Cap would need to be financed by the Group in accordance with their 30% participating interest.
-Stage 2 of the work programme has only recently commenced, with drilling targeted for June 2019.
-As at the date of signing of these financial statements the estimation of the final costs for Stage 2, and therefore the amount, if any, that would need to be contributed by the Group remains uncertain.

 Originally the Group indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
-The introduction of a moratorium on hydraulic fracturing has delayed the completion of the drilling and exploration programme.
+The introduction of a moratorium on hydraulic fracturing delayed the completion of the drilling and exploration programme.
 In March 2018, the inquiry concluded its work with the publication of a Final Report and on 17 April 2018, the Northern Territory government announced they would be lifting the moratorium on hydraulic fracturing.
-Work has already commenced at some well sites, including water bore drilling and water monitoring.
+Work recommenced in 2019, details are included in the Management's Discussion & Analysis for the year ended 31 December 2019 on pages 13 to 16.